 Note: Unlike Adobe Commerce, SFCC includes hosting, performance management, and updates in its base pricing, making it a more “hands-off” solution from an infrastructure perspective.

-Compared the total cost of ownership of Magento vs Salesforce Commerce Cloud, the latter can cost you from $250K – $600K to build a full-fledged online store– much higher than Magento.
+Compared the total cost of ownership of Magento vs Salesforce Commerce Cloud, the latter can cost you from $250K – $600K to build a full-fledged online store – much higher than Magento.

-Hosting & Deployment
+Hosting & Deployment (Salesforce Wins)

-Magento Adobe Commerce offers flexible hosting options, depending on the edition and business needs:
+Magento (Adobe Commerce) offers flexible hosting options, depending on the edition and business needs:

-Adobe’s approach favors teams with technical resources that want a tailored environment but also offers managed services for those who prefer support with scalability and maintenance.
+Magento’s approach favors teams with technical resources that want a tailored environment but also offers managed services for those who prefer support with scalability and maintenance.

-Salesforce Commerce Cloud is a SaaS platform with fully managed hosting, which means:
+Meanwhile, Salesforce Commerce Cloud is a SaaS platform with fully managed hosting, which means:

 - Hosting, infrastructure, and server maintenance are all handled by Salesforce.